fletchjp/VLCB-Arduino-Examples/README.md

 No LED user service   27292/1102

-### VLCBLCDButTsk

-This is the same code as above, with TaskManagerIO used to control the code for the analog buttons.
-This is very tight on memory and I want to experiment to see what of VLCB I can remove to save memory.

-Full VLCB             32010/1382   (31994/1366 in the old location) the difference must be to do with different length of location information.
-NoLEDUserService      31072/1265

-This means that the overhead for the task manager is about 4k memory but not much data.

-This module is now too big for a UNO.

 ### VLCBLCDButTsk_1280

-This is a version of the previous example for the MEGA 1280 with the same pin changes.
+This is a version of the VLCBLCDButTsk example for the MEGA 1280 with the same pin changes.

 NoLEDUserService      35198/12691

+## Arduino DUE examples

 ### VLCB_DUE3EEPROM